 |Projected Job Growth (2016-2026)||14% (for all types of psychologists)*|

-While a forensic psychologist may find work in research with only a bachelor's degree, a Ph.D. or master's degree in psychology is required for licensing or certification.
+The minimum degree requirement for forensic psychologists is a master's, but a Ph.D. in Psychology or a Doctor of Psychology (Psy.D.) degree is recommended.
 Licensing is essential for all practicing psychologists and can be obtained by taking examinations through the state psychologist licensing board.
 The American Board of Professional Psychology (ABPP) classifies forensic psychology as a recognized specialty and offers certification examinations.

 To become a forensic psychologist, it is beneficial to have a minor in law.
 Some forensic psychologists have doctorates in both psychology and law.
 Because the application of forensic psychology deals specifically with how psychology works with the law, most jobs require varying levels of legal studies.
 This is a relatively new facet of psychology and forensic psychologists are encouraged to participate in continuing education programs throughout their careers.